-- General Education Requirements (18 credit hours): Students must satisfy the requirements of the General Education as per the following conditions:
+- General Education Requirement (14 – 18 credit hours): Students must satisfy the requirements of the General Education as per the following conditions:

-- Courses that are already required under categories other than General Education requirement:
+- Courses that are already required under other category than General Education requirement:

 - do not count towards the 2-course limit in General Education requirement.